Trade concerns fail to halt modest market gains

 New York

-Biogen jumped 15.6 per cent and was on track for its biggest percentage gain in over seven years after the company and Japanese drugmaker Eisai said their Alzheimer’s drug showed promise in a mid-stage trial.
+Biogen jumped 15.6 per cent and was on track for its biggest percentage gain in more than seven years after the company and Japanese drugmaker Eisai said their Alzheimer’s drug showed promise in a mid-stage trial.

 Besides Biogen, technology heavyweights Apple, Microsoft, Facebook and Amazon provided the biggest boost to the markets.